-TL;DR - HEVC/H.265 Is not optimized as an editing codec.
+NOTE: HEVC/H.265 is not optimized as an editing codec.
 Transcode to an edit friendly codec or request footage to be delivered in a different codec.
-Support is better on Premiere 2020.
+Support is better on Adobe Premiere Pro 2020.

 Photo credit: Z3 Technology

 With all these substantial benefits it seems like a no-brainer to utilize this technology right?
-Well the answer is not as straight forward.
+Well, the answer is not that straightforward.

 “Work smarter, not harder.”

-Although shooting H.265 is just as easy to shoot as other codecs (and honestly sometimes easier as consumer products default to the codec) something needs to be said very clearly; “H.265 is NOT an editing codec.”
+Although shooting H.265 is just as easy to shoot as other codecs (and honestly sometimes easier as consumer products default to this codec) something needs to be said very clearly: “H.265 is NOT an editing codec.”
 Is it possible?
 Yes.
 Should you do it?
-No*.
-The answer really comes down to considering you’re editorial pipeline.
+No*!
+Whether you do it or not really comes down to considering your editorial pipeline.

 *There are few scenarios where editing with HEVC will not slow down your edits.

-Without getting in to all the technical details of how codecs work and the differences between Intraframe and Long GOP encoding (you can Google that if you’d like) H.265 is a highly compressed codec which requires your computer to decode while editing on the fly.
+Without getting into all the technical details of how codecs work and the differences between I-frame and Long GOP encoding (you can Google that if you’d like), H.265 is a highly compressed codec which requires your computer to decode while editing on the fly.

 So what should you do?